-- 12. A provisional agenda for each session shall be drawn up by the Secretary-General and circulated to the members of the Technical Committee and to those included under paragraphs 6 and 7 at least 30 days in advance of the session, except in urgent cases.
-This agenda shall comprise all items whose inclusion has been approved by the Technical Committee during its preceding session, all items included by the Chairman on the Chairman's own initiative, and all items whose inclusion has been requested by the Secretary-General, by the Committee or by any member of the Technical Committee. - 13.
-The Technical Committee shall determine its agenda at the opening of each session.
+12. A provisional agenda for each session shall be drawn up by the Secretary-General and circulated to the members of the Technical Committee and to those included under paragraphs 6 and 7 at least thirty days in advance of the session, except in urgent cases.
+This agenda shall comprise all items whose inclusion has been approved by the Technical Committee during its preceding session, all items included by the

+Chairman on his own initiative, and all items whose inclusion has been requested by the Secretary-General, by the Committee or by any member of the Technical Committee.

+13. The Technical Committee shall determine its agenda at the opening of each session.
 During the session the agenda may be altered at any time by the Technical Committee.

-Officers and Conduct of Business
+Officers and conduct of business

-- 14. The Technical Committee shall elect from among the delegates of its members a Chairman and one or more Vice-Chairmen.
+14. The Technical Committee shall elect from among the delegates of its members a Chairman and one or more Vice-Chairmen.
 The Chairman and Vice-Chairmen shall each hold office for a period of one year.
 The retiring Chairman and Vice-Chairmen are eligible for re-election.
-The mandate of a Chairman or Vice-Chairman who no longer represents a member of the Technical Committee shall terminate automatically. - 15.
-If the Chairman is absent from any meeting or part thereof, a Vice-Chairman shall preside.
-In that event, the latter shall have the same powers and duties as the Chairman. - 16.
-The Chairman of the meeting shall participate in the proceedings of the Technical Committee as such and not as the representative of a member of the Technical Committee. - 17.
-In addition to exercising the other powers conferred upon the Chairman by these rules, the Chairman shall declare the opening and closing of each meeting, direct the discussion, accord the right to speak, and, pursuant to these rules, have control of the proceedings.
-The Chairman may also call a speaker to order if the speaker's remarks are not relevant. - 18.
-During discussion of any matter a delegation may raise a point of order.
-In this event, the Chairman shall immediately state a ruling.
-If this ruling is challenged, the Chairman shall submit it to the meeting for decision and it shall stand unless overruled. - 19.
-The Secretary-General, or officers of the CCC Secretariat designated by the Secretary-General, shall perform the secretarial work of meetings of the Technical Committee.
+A Chairman or Vice-Chairman who ceases to represent a member of the Technical Committee shall automatically lose his mandate.

+15. If the Chairman is absent from any meeting or part thereof, a Vice-Chairman shall preside.
+In that event, the latter shall have the same powers and duties as the Chairman.

+16. The Chairman of the meeting shall participate in the proceedings of the Technical Committee as such and not as the representative of a member of the Technical Committee.

+17. In addition to exercising the powers conferred upon him elsewhere by these rules, the Chairman shall declare the opening and closing of each meeting, direct the discussion, accord the right to speak, and, pursuant to these rules, have control of the proceedings.
+The Chairman may also call a speaker to order if his remarks are not relevant.

+18. During discussion of any matter a delegation may raise a point of order.
+In this event, the Chairman shall immediately state his ruling.
+If this ruling is challenged, the Chairman shall submit it to the meeting for decisions and it shall stand unless overruled.

+19. The Secretary-General, or officers of the Secretariat designated by him, shall perform the secretarial work of meetings of the Technical Committee.

-Quorum and Voting
+Quorum and voting

-- 20. Representatives of a simple majority of the members of the Technical Committee shall constitute a quorum. - 21.
-Each member of the Technical Committee shall have one vote.
+20. Representatives of a simple majority of the members of the Technical Committee shall constitute a quorum.

+21. Each member of the Technical Committee shall have one vote.
 A decision of the Technical Committee shall be taken by a majority comprising at least two thirds of the members present.
-Regardless of the outcome of the vote on a particular matter, the Technical Committee shall be free to make a full report to the Committee and to the CCC on that matter indicating the different views expressed in the relevant discussions.
-Notwithstanding the above provisions of this paragraph, on matters referred to it by a panel, the Technical Committee shall take decisions by consensus.
-Where no agreement is reached in the Technical Committee on the question referred to it by a panel, the Technical Committee shall provide a report detailing the facts of the matter and indicating the views of the members.
+Regardless of the outcome of the vote on a particular matter, the Technical Committee shall be free to make a full report to the Committee and to the Customs Co-operation Council on that matter indicating the different views expressed in the relevant discussions.

-Languages and Records
+Languages and records